qiskit-community/qiskit-aqt-provider/docs/guide.rst

 Provider configuration
 ======================

 The primary interface to the AQT cloud portal exposed by this package is the :class:`AQTProvider <qiskit_aqt_provider.aqt_provider.AQTProvider>` class.
-Instances of it are able to authenticate to the AQT cloud with an access token, list available resources and retrieve handles to resources for executing quantum circuits jobs.
+Instances of it are able to authenticate to the AQT cloud with an access token, list available resources, and retrieve handles to resources for executing quantum circuits jobs.

 .. tip:: If no access token to the AQT cloud is available, the :class:`AQTProvider <qiskit_aqt_provider.aqt_provider.AQTProvider>` can nevertheless provide access to AQT-compatible simulators running on the local machine.
 This is the default behavior if the ``access_token`` argument to :meth:`AQTProvider <qiskit_aqt_provider.aqt_provider.AQTProvider.__init__>` is empty or invalid.